Configuring syslog-ng OSE servers with mutual authentication

 Steps

-1. Copy the certificate (for example, syslog-ng.cert) of the syslog-ng server to the syslog-ng OSE server host, for example, into the /opt/syslog-ng/etc/syslog-ng/cert.d directory.
+Copy the certificate (for example, syslog-ng.cert) and the matching private key (for example, syslog-ng.key) to the syslog-ng OSE server host, for example, into the /opt/syslog-ng/etc/syslog-ng/cert.d directory.
 The certificate must be a valid X.509 certificate in PEM format.
+The key must be in PEM format.
+If you want to use a password-protected key, see Password-protected keys.

-2. Copy the CA certificate (for example, cacert.pem) of the Certificate Authority that issued the certificate of the syslog-ng OSE clients to the syslog-ng OSE server, for example, into the /opt/syslog-ng/etc/syslog-ng/ca.d directory.
+Copy the CA certificate (for example, cacert.pem) of the Certificate Authority that issued the certificate of the syslog-ng OSE clients to the syslog-ng OSE server host, for example, into the /opt/syslog-ng/etc/syslog-ng/ca.d directory.

 ln -s cacert.pem 6d2962a8.0